FullStackYappers/SettimaFrontend/README.md

 npm run dev
 ```

 The frontend should now be running on [http://localhost:5173](http://localhost:5173) (or another port if 5173 is in use).
+In case, the website shows a black screen after the preloader, please clear the browser cookies for the website (Issue related to authorization).

 ---